 2 to 4pm

 This event showcases the forthcoming Coastal News Special Issue on “Effects of sea level rise on coastal systems”.
-Due to be published in November 2020, the issue will provide an insight as to how our coastal systems have and can be expected to behave in response to past and future sea level rise.
+Due to be published in early December 2020, the issue will provide an insight as to how our coastal systems have and can be expected to behave in response to past and future sea level rise.
 The aim is to convey that different coastal systems behave in different ways and that these should be considered by practitioners when addressing planning, management and engineering issues in coastal management.
 Articles in the issue will cover: Sea Level Projections for New Zealand, Coastal hydrosystems, Estuaries, Sandy beaches, Mixed sand gravel beaches, Coastal cliffs, Maori perspective on environmental change, and Modelling coastal evolution.
 The webinar will provide the opportunity for four of the authors (Associate Professor Richard Levy, Professor Karin Bryan, Associate Professor Giovanni Coco and Associate Professor Mark Dickson) to speak to their papers.
 Please see speaker Bio's here.

 Registrants can view the webinar from a home, office or central venues at Auckland (Beca Auditorium), Tauranga (Mount Ocean Sport Club), Raglan (Sunset Motel), Wellington (Engineering NZ Auditorium) and Christchurch (WSP offices).